Elva Wilson 1957 - 2020 - Obituary

 Elva Joan Wilson

-Ms. Elva Joan Wilson, 63, Daytona Beach, passed on June 6, 2020 in Daytona Beach, FL.
-Calling hours will be from 3PM – 5PM Saturday, June 13, 2020 at R. J. Gainous Funeral Home, Inc..
-Ms. Wilson was born April 29, 1957 in New Port News, Virginia to the parents of the late Leroy and Rosetta Elizabeth Francis Crosby.
+Ms. Elva Joan Wilson, 63, Daytona Beach, passed on June 8, 2020 in Daytona Beach, FL.
+Calling hours will be from 3PM – 5PM Today, (Sat.
+June 13,) at R. J. Gainous Funeral Home, Inc. Ms. Wilson was born April 29, 1957 in New Port News, Virginia to the parents of the late Leroy and Rosetta Elizabeth Francis Crosby.
 She was a retired Supervisor at Spectrum Cable Co.
 She enjoyed cooking and she was a loving mother and grandmother that enjoyed life as well as others.
-She is survived by her children,, Jerwon Stephen (Sandra) , Calvin Wilson (Tamikka), Jerrel Wilson (Abrianna) and Keya Wilson, all of Daytona Beach, FL; 1 brother Daniel Crosby; 12 grandchildren ; other relatives and friends.
-Burial will take place at Hampton Memorial Cemetery, Hampton, Virginia under the direction of Cooke Brothers Funeral Chapel, 1601 27th ST., New Port News, Virginia 23607 (757) 380-0251.
+She is survived by her children, Jerwon Stephens (Sondra) Calvin Wilson (Tamikka), Jerrell Wilson (Abrianna) and Keya Wilson, all of Daytona Beach, FL; 1 brother Daniel Crosby; 12 grandchildren; other relatives and friends.
+Burial will take place at Hampton Memorial Cemetery, Hampton, Virginia under the direction of Cooke Brothers Funeral Chapel, 1601 27th St., New Port News, Virginia 23607.
+(757) 380-0251.

-Ms. Elva Joan Wilson, 63, Daytona Beach, passed on June 6, 2020 in Daytona Beach, FL.
-Calling hours will be from 3PM – 5PM Saturday, June 13, 2020 at R. J. Gainous Funeral Home, Inc..
-Ms. Wilson was born April 29, 1957 in New Port News, Virginia to the parents of the late Leroy and Rosetta Elizabeth Francis Crosby.
+Ms. Elva Joan Wilson, 63, Daytona Beach, passed on June 8, 2020 in Daytona Beach, FL.
+Calling hours will be from 3PM – 5PM Today, (Sat.
+June 13,) at R. J. Gainous Funeral Home, Inc. Ms. Wilson was born April 29, 1957 in New Port News, Virginia to the parents of the late Leroy and Rosetta Elizabeth Francis Crosby.
 She was a retired Supervisor at Spectrum Cable Co.
 She enjoyed cooking and she was a loving mother and grandmother that enjoyed life as well as others.
-She is survived by her children,, Jerwon Stephen (Sandra) , Calvin Wilson (Tamikka), Jerrel Wilson (Abrianna) and Keya Wilson, all of Daytona Beach, FL; 1 brother Daniel Crosby; 12 grandchildren ; other relatives and friends.
-Burial will take place at Hampton Memorial Cemetery, Hampton, Virginia under the direction of Cooke Brothers Funeral Chapel, 1601 27th ST., New Port News, Virginia 23607 (757) 380-0251.
+She is survived by her children, Jerwon Stephens (Sondra) Calvin Wilson (Tamikka), Jerrell Wilson (Abrianna) and Keya Wilson, all of Daytona Beach, FL; 1 brother Daniel Crosby; 12 grandchildren; other relatives and friends.
+Burial will take place at Hampton Memorial Cemetery, Hampton, Virginia under the direction of Cooke Brothers Funeral Chapel, 1601 27th St., New Port News, Virginia 23607.
+(757) 380-0251.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.